Ten reasons why no responsible company would have appointed Rebekah Brooks

 9. Brooks may yet figure in a corporate hacking and bribing trial.

-She has been interviewed and cautioned by police investigating the possible corporate prosecution of News UK in relation to hacking and bribing offences.
+She has been interviewed and cautioned by [You must be registered and logged in to see this link.] in relation to hacking and bribing offences.
 The police file on that investigation has been sent to the Crown Prosecution Service, which will decide whether to take the company to court.

 10. Brooks has never admitted responsibility for her failures and there are no grounds to believe she has reformed.